-Fans of the original version that cringe at the thought of static characters and an integrated story have the option of playing without it in the offered Classic Mode.
-It does beg the question, why buy this title if not to experience the new additions - including Story Mode?
+Fans of the original version that cringe at the thought of static creations and an integrated tale have the option of playing without it in the offered 'Classic Mode' that brings back the old chiptune soundtrack in favour of the newly orchestrated one, and makes the experience as hardcore as it once was, back when former Atlus Japan director (and former Trauma Center creator), Kazuya Niinou, was at the helm of the project.
+It does beg the question, though, why buy this title if not to experience the new additions - including Story Mode?
 One must respect Atlus, though, for putting the choice in the hands of gamers.
-If the player prefers not to bother with the trappings of a story, he or she can choose to play without in order to enjoy the challenge at hand devoid of distraction.
+If the player prefers not to bother with the trappings of a story, they can choose to play without in order to enjoy the challenge at hand, devoid of distraction.

 This could have been a tedious, painful affair, but the editor is intuitive, and the painting tools and icons allow for a great deal of flexibility in how the player wants to draw each level.
 This element of the game will appeal to those with completionist streaks who like to see all a title has to offer.
 Once the end of a level has been reached, the player is allowed to auto jump to either end, mercifully limiting the amount of backtracking.
-This is another move by Atlus that makes Untold more playable without damaging the core dungeon crawling experience.
+This is another move by Atlus that makes Etrian Odyssey Untold more playable without damaging the core dungeon crawling experience.